V4Fire/Client/src/super/i-input-text/README.md

 # super/i-input-text

 This module provides a superclass to create text inputs.
+The class includes API to create a masked input.

 ## Synopsis